What Is Cardiac Tamponade?

 - rapid breathing

-- discomfort that is relieved by sitting or leaning forward
+- discomfort that’s relieved by sitting or leaning

 - fainting, dizziness, and loss of consciousness

 How Is Cardiac Tamponade Diagnosed?

 Cardiac tamponade often has three signs your doctor can

 recognize.
 These signs are commonly known as Beck’s triad.
 They include:

 - low blood pressure and weak pulse because the

 volume of blood your heart is pumping is reduced

 - extended neck veins because they’re having a hard